QuantumKitHub/SUNRepresentations.jl/README.md

 ```

 The values are stored at `SUNRepresentations.CGC_CACHE_PATH`, which is a package-wide
 scratchspace.
-Each file `CGC/N/T/s1/s2.jld2` contains all coefficients with datatype `T` for
+Each file `CGC/N/T/s1/s2.jld2` contains coefficients with datatype `T` for
 the fusion of the `SU(N)` irreps `s1 ⊗ s2 → s3`, where `s3` runs over all possible fusion
 channels.
 The folder structure is as follows: